plymouthvan/WP-Media-Categorizer/README.md

 - `yq` must be installed (for parsing YAML)
 - The WordPress installation must be accessible and functioning
 - A custom taxonomy named `media_category` must already be registered
+- Bash 3.2+ is required.
+On macOS, the default bash version is sufficient.

 ---